ThatsAMorais/agarmans/README.md

 ### multi-word anagrams ###
 Single word anagrams are fairly easy, especially since we get this for free by properly inserting the data into the right document hash.
 Finding multiple word anagrams for a set of letters requires walking through a tree of possible letter sets, the depth of which is equal to the length of the letter-set.
 For example "anagram" would be divided into [["a", "nagram"], ["an" "agram"], etc for every combination.
 If both sides of the branch produce a word (or word combination) then they are bubbled up to be paired with the "other" branch on the level above.
 Therefore, many sub-anagrams would be calculated.
 I would recommend divide and conquer via recursion, and store valid sub-anagrams directly into the lazy anagrams storage.

+### moar meta-data ###
+Being able to query information about anagrams would bring a high value to users who want more than just anagrams to be calculated.
+It offers insights into the data being stored that is not obvious from simply querying a word's anagrams.

 ### proper-noun distinction ###
 Any proper nouns would have to be declared in the POST /words.json body to be that, probably with a different json structure.
 Otherwise, they would have to be inferred from the use of capital letters.
 Proper nouns could also be stored as a separate list in the set of anagrams for a given word so that its trivial to exclude them when needed.